tauri-apps/wry/.changes/macos_print_margin_options.md

 "wry": minor
 ---

-Add a new function to WebViewExtMacOS called print_with_options which allows the user to modify the margins that will be sent down to the AppKit print operation (NSPrintInfo).
+Add `WebViewExtMacOS::print_with_options` which allows to modify the margins that will be used on the print dialog.